ipfs/ipfs-docs/docs/install/README.md

 ## Decentralized storage

 IPFS can be used by anyone wanting to store data in a decentralized way.
 The easiest way to get up and running is by installing the IPFS Desktop application.
 This app has Go-IPFS built-in and lets you interact with the network through a simple interface.
-[Check it out →](/install/desktop-application)
+[Check it out →](/install/ipfs-desktop)

 ## Development and IPFS

 Want to build decentralized applications and store your application data on IPFS?
 You'll likely want to install the command-line version of IPFS.
 There's no GUI to deal with, just raw input and output through your terminal.
-[Find out more →](/install/command-line-installation)
+[Find out more →](/install/command-line)

 ## IPFS as infrastructure

 Planning to set up several IPFS nodes within one network?
-You'll want to take a look at installing [IPFS Cluster →](/install/server-installation)
+You'll want to take a look at installing [IPFS Cluster →](/install/server-infrastructure)

+## Surf the decentralized web

+Not many browsers come with IPFS built-in, unfortunately.
+But, you can install an IPFS companion extension that will let you view decentralized web content!
+[Learn more →](/install/ipfs-companion)